Vitinha (footballer, born February 2000): Style of play

 Vitinha is a highly creative and technically gifted playmaker, with excellent dribbling skills and ball control, which allows him to operate effectively in a deep-seated playmaking role as a central midfielder, although he is also capable of playing in a more advanced role as an attacking midfielder.

 He is a central midfielder who enjoys taking the ball off the toe of his centre-back before distributing to a teammate near or far, but always with forward momentum in mind.
 His skill and quick control make it almost impossible for the opposition press to work when he is in possession.
-He is really good at progressing the ball and has the ability to get the ball into dangerous locations with his passes and is extremely quick with his feet and is good at evading players.
-He excels in counter-pressing, recovering and tackling.
-He is very quick-witted when it comes to creating counter-attacks right after winning the ball.
-Off the ball, he tries to prevent the opposition’s attacks, and when he is on the ball, he helps his side in retaining the ball as he has excellent on-the-ball composure.
-He is also very good at reading the game and intercepting the ball, when it comes to winning the ball back he knows when to strategically foul the opponent in order to slow down an attack.
+He excels at progressing the ball and has the ability to get the ball into dangerous locations with his passes and counter-pressing, recovering and tackling.
+Off the ball, he tries to prevent the opposition's attacks, and when he is on the ball, he helps his side in retaining the ball as he has excellent on-the-ball composure.

+According to his manager Luis Enrique at Paris Saint-Germain, he is capable of varying his game and playing in multiple positions, namely on both sides of the midfield or even in the wide areas, as a winger.